mike-4040/like-it-or-not/README.md

 # Like It or Or Not

-Simple app to let User save and retrive their expearience.
+Simple app to let User save and retrive their experience.

 ## Stack
 ### Front